Game-playing techniques make a difference for young refugees.

 Helping Hand was launched alongside aid agencies with 125 Syrian teenagers in Central Beqaa, Lebanon.
 The psychologist who ran the groups was also a displaced Syrian.

 They all came with different stories.
 Some were orphans.
 Some had dropped out of school and couldn’t read or write.
 All had witnessed violence.
 Three in 10 had lost one or both parents.
-Most displayed behavioural and psychological problems, low self-confidence, had no hope for the future and were prone to use violence.
+Most displayed behavioral and psychological problems, low self-confidence, had no hope for the future and were prone to use violence.

 Their progress with the app was monitored over months.
 They also had access to support, advice and counselling as they played the game.
 The app was just the start.
 The conversations and questions it sparked were priceless in suggesting ways in which the children could deal with trauma and get on in their lives.
 They could look to the future not just re-live the past.